ayasqualli/Pantry-Xpress/README.md

 - Use email/password or Google Sign-In to register and log in.
 - After successful registration, you'll be redirected to the login page.
 - Once logged in, you can access the dashboard to manage your pantry.
-- Integration of AI and ML to generate recipes and a more smart management (feature to be implemented).
+- Integration of AI and ML to generate recipes
+- Image Recognition to add and search items(feature to be implemented).

 ## Contributing